maxpetul/C3X/README.md

 ```

 Omitting fields is fine and leaves the default values.

+Just like using the standard `c3x_config.ini` files, you can specify `default.districts_config.txt`, `custom.districts_config.txt`, and `scenario.districts_config.txt` files, which are checked in that order.

 > Note that if `vary_img_by_culture` is set to 1 (true), you **must** have 5 PCX images in the order of: American, European, Roman, Mideast, Asian.
 For example: